casper-network/docs-archive/technical-framework/global-state/communications.md

 What if they decide to announce _their_ Blocks to _everyone_ but never relay other Blocks from other nodes?
 They have a few incentives against doing this:

 * If everybody would be doing it then the nodes unknown to the creators would get it much later and might produce conflicting blocks, the consensus would slow down.
-* When they finally announce a Block they built _everyone_ would try to download it directory from them, putting extra load on their networks, plus they might have to download extra Blocks that the node failed to relay before.
+* When they finally announce a Block they built _everyone_ would try to download it directly from them, putting extra load on their networks, plus they might have to download extra Blocks that the node failed to relay before.
 * If we have to relay to a 100 nodes directly, it could easily to take longer for each of the 100 to download it from 1 node then for 10 nodes to do so and then relay to 10 more nodes each.

 Having a _relay factor_ together with the mechanism of returning whether the information was _new_ has the following purpose: